webdsl/webdsl-getting-started/README.md

 * Your WebDSL Hello World application is now using your local MySQL server to store data

+## Local MySQL installation notes

+To use the MySQL database for our WebDSL application, we changed the `dbuser` and `dbpassword` in the `application.ini` in 7.2 but these values were based on the Docker command from 7.1.
+When using a local mysql installation, you might have to adjust the `application.ini` to the correct values:
+  * Change the line `dbuser=mysql` to `dbuser=root`
+  * Change the line `dbpassword=password` to `dbpassword=` (empty)

 # 8. Optional: Dark mode editor